VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 ## Dear Hacker,

 We’re super excited to have you at VandyHacks V from November 2nd-4th!
 In this document, we’ve included some basics to hackathons, logistics, event descriptions, mentor information, hardware/API/credits, and prizes.
-Should you have any questions, feel free to email info@vandyhacks.org.
+Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org).

-For a live schedule and important info, head over to our [day-of page](dayof.vandyhacks.org).
+For a live schedule and important info, head over to our day-of page at [dayof.vandyhacks.org](https://dayof.vandyhacks.org).
 Now, let's jump right into things!

+## Expected Weather (high/low)

+- Nov.
+2nd: 56°F / 42°F
+- Nov.
+3rd: 62°F / 42°F
+- Nov.
+4th: 62°F / 48°F

 ## Table of Contents